acisops/acis_anomaly_pages/source/dpab_shutdown.rst

      - Turn on DPA side B (|dpab_on|_, this can be executed even if a science run is currently in progress, see note below).

-     Otherewise, if the BEP has executed a watchdog reboot, the steps should be:
+     Otherwise, if the BEP has executed a watchdog reboot, the steps should be:

      - Stop the science run and power down the FEPs and video boards (|standby|_)
      - Turn on DPA side B (|dpab_on|_)
      - Warm-boot the BEP and start a DEA housekeeping run (|warmboot|_).

   Unique circumstances occur during perigee passages.
-Presently, after the inbound ECS measurement is complete, a WSPOW00000 is issued followed by a WSPOW0002A an hour later.
-Timing of the shutdown as well as the Comm in which the shuitdown is detected could mean that either or both of the WSPOW commands were not executed.
+Presently, after the inbound ECS measurement is complete, a ``WSPOW00000`` is issued followed by a ``WSPOW0002A`` an hour later.
+Timing of the shutdown as well as the Comm in which the shutdown is detected could mean that either or both of the WSPOW commands were not executed.
 In this case the appropriate WSPOW command(s) should be added to the CAP.

 * Execute the CAP at the next available comm.